Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Terms-of-Service.md

 ## 11. Legal Framework

-We don't have a formally registered company yet — we're working on that.
+We don't have a formally registered company yet - we're working on that.
 When we do, we'll update this section with the full legal details.

 In the meantime:

 - Our servers are in Europe, so EU law (including GDPR) applies to data processing.
 - If you're in California, CCPA/CPRA rights described in the Privacy Policy apply to you too.
-- We operate in good faith and will always try to resolve any dispute directly before anything escalates.
+- We operate in good faith and will always try to resolve any dispute directly.